Jesus, the great teacher, shows us the three things that really matter.

 Jesus revealed the power of possibility.
 Master teachers also create opportunity.
 They design situations where kids leave their safe, comfortable world to experience miracle moments.
 But here’s the catch: The teacher’s already in the water.
 The instructor is ahead of the students.
 Mediocre teachers stay in the boat.
 Good teachers test the waters.
 Great teachers walk the waves.
 Your children can’t go where you haven’t been.

 Consequently, a lesson is meaningless unless it lives outside of class.
-Don’t opt for the safety of Sunday mornings rather than the reality of kids’ lives — messy Mondays and fearful Fridays.
-Don’t avoid lessons that might rock the boat.
-Don’t dismiss situations that might expose weakness.
-Don’t silence experiences that spark mission and movement.
-Don’t fall for the myth that teaching is limited to one hour a week — learn to extend your lessons to every day of the week.
+Don’t opt for the safety of Sunday mornings rather than the reality of kids’ lives—messy Mondays and fearful Fridays.
+Don’t avoid lessons that might rock the boat or silence experiences that spark mission and movement.
+And don’t fall for the myth that teaching is limited to one hour a week—learn to extend your lessons to every day of the week.
 The greatest lessons live all week long.

 Children are so open to opportunity.
 They want to change their world.
 They believe they can do anything.
 Every lesson should invite them into the water.
 After all, that’s where Jesus is!